Yulu (transportation company): Business model

-Yulu’s business model involves renting low-speed (under 25 km/h), dockless EVs to users, typically for short-distance rides.
+Yulu's business model involves renting low-speed (under 25 km/h), dockless EVs to users, typically for short-distance rides.
 In the same vein as global shared EV companies like Lime, Bolt and Dott, Yulu provides mobility as a service (MaaS) – a concept which envisages a shift from personally-owned transportation towards public and shared transport that can be accessed through a unified gateway.

 After launching its services for shared people mobility in 2019, Yulu diversified into shared goods mobility in 2022.
 Yulu follows a cluster-based approach and has focused on high-demand pin-codes within its operational cities.
 In 2023, the company turned profitable at a “unit economics” level, and said that it would break-even as a business soon.

-Both the Miracle and DeX models have be successful for Yulu, which has enabled over 100 million rides to date.
-In an article, CEO Amit Gupta attributed this to the company’s strong product-market fit and suitability for Indian road conditions.
-Gupta said that features that are unique to a developing market like India – lower vehicle ownership, shrinking road space in cities, and a need for affordable, accessible and pollution-free mobility – are driving demand for Yulu’s services.
+In an article, CEO Amit Gupta attributed this to the company's strong product-market fit and suitability for Indian road conditions.
+Gupta said that features that are unique to a developing market like India – lower vehicle ownership, shrinking road space in cities, and a need for affordable, accessible and pollution-free mobility – are driving demand for Yulu's services.
 The situation is different in the US, European cities like Paris, or Asian countries like Singapore which have seen micromobility players running into trouble with authorities due to reports of EV-riders becoming a nuisance.
-In 2023, for instance, Paris banned free floating e-scooters due to complaints around “reckless driving” and “clutter on sidewalks”.

-To make the ridesharing service accessible and affordable for the price sensitive Indian market, Yulu tied up with city and Metro authorities in Bengaluru, Delhi and Mumbai to set up parking and battery swapping infrastructure.
+To make the ridesharing service accessible and affordable for the price sensitive Indian market, Yulu tied up with city and Metro authorities in Bengaluru, Delhi and Mumbai to set up parking and EV pick-and-drop centres.
 These partners include the Delhi Metro Rail Corporation (DMRC), Bengaluru Metro (BMRCL), urban bodies like BBMP and DULT in Bengaluru, and the Mumbai Metropolitan Region Development Authority (MMRDA).

-Yulu has also signed agreements with quick commerce and last mile delivery companies to provide shared DeX EVs to the latter’s delivery partners.
-These e-commerce and logistics platforms include Zomato, Swiggy, Shadowfax, Amazon, Blinkit, Flipkart Minutes, and Zepto.
+Yulu also supports quick commerce and last mile delivery companies to provide shared DeX EVs to the latter's delivery partners.
+These e-commerce and logistics platforms include Zomato, Swiggy, Amazon, Blinkit, Flipkart Minutes, and Zepto.
 The company also tied up with real estate company Prestige Group to provide on-location mobility services to users and Dayananda Sagar University in Bengaluru to provide sustainable and convenient mobility for students in the university campus.
+In July 2026, Yulu stated that its shared electric vehicle platform had been used by more than 12,000 women working in the on-demand home services sector across 12 Indian cities.